3D-Printed Organs: Are We Close?

 Less Animal Testing

 Medications, therapies and procedures are commonly tested for safety and effectiveness on animals before they can make it to market, due to similarities found between our DNA.
 Enter bioprinting: the perfect simulation of human tissues engineered from human cells.
 In 2015, cosmetics conglomerate L’oreal partnered with San Diego-based bioprinting startup Organovo to 3D-print skin sample swatches used to test their products.
-The company has actually been farming derma since the 1980s — producing 100,000-skin samples per year — and claims on their website to have completely given up on animal testing altogether.
+The company has actually been farming derma since the 1980s — producing 100,000 skin samples per year — and claims on its website to have completely given up on animal testing altogether.

 Challenges of 3D-Printed Organs